 The Lord God Himself

-Thus saith the LORD, thy Redeemer, and he that formed thee from the womb, I am the LORD that maketh all things; that stretcheth forth the heavens alone; that spreadeth abroad the earth by myself; That frustrateth the tokens of the liars, and maketh diviners mad; that turneth wise men backward, and maketh their knowledge foolish; That confirmeth the word of his servant, and performeth the counsel of his messengers; that saith to Jerusalem, Thou shalt be inhabited; and to the cities of Judah, Ye shall be built, and I will raise up the decayed places thereof: That saith to the deep, Be dry, and I will dry up thy rivers: That saith of Cyrus, He is my shepherd, and shall perform all my pleasure: even saying to Jerusalem, Thou shalt be built; and to the temple, Thy foundation shall be laid.-Isaiah 44:24-28***Joseph was the 1st son born to Jacob (Israel) and his 2nd wife Rachel.
-Manasseh and Ephraim were born to Joseph and his wife Asenath.
-When Jacob was blessing Joseph, Manasseh and Ephraim, and proclaiming Manasseh and Ephraim to be his own sons, Jacob proclaimed the Lord God to be the God of his father Isaac and grandfather Abraham (Abram the Hebrew).
-Jacob told Joseph that the Lord God had been his Shepherd and the Angel who redeemed him, delivered him, from evil on every side.
+Thus saith the LORD, thy Redeemer, and he that formed thee from the womb, I am the LORD that maketh all things; that stretcheth forth the heavens alone; that spreadeth abroad the earth by myself; That frustrateth the tokens of the liars, and maketh diviners mad; that turneth wise men backward, and maketh their knowledge foolish; That confirmeth the word of his servant, and performeth the counsel of his messengers; that saith to Jerusalem, Thou shalt be inhabited; and to the cities of Judah, Ye shall be built, and I will raise up the decayed places thereof: That saith to the deep, Be dry, and I will dry up thy rivers: That saith of Cyrus, He is my shepherd, and shall perform all my pleasure: even saying to Jerusalem, Thou shalt be built; and to the temple, Thy foundation shall be laid.-Isaiah 44:24-28***Joseph was the 1st son born to Jacob (Israel) and his 2nd wife RachelIn Egypt, Manasseh and Ephraim were born to Joseph and his wife Asenath.
+When Jacob was blessing Joseph, Manasseh and Ephraim, and proclaiming Manasseh and Ephraim to be his own sons, Jacob proclaimed the Lord God to be the God of Isaac and Abraham (Abram the Hebrew), and Jacob told Joseph that the Lord God had been his Shepherd and the Angel who redeemed him, delivered him, from evil on every side.
+Jacob and his older fraternal twin brother Esau (Edom) were the only children born to Isaac and his wife Rebekah.
+Isaac was the only child born to Abraham and his wife Sarah (Sarai).
 Job was a wealthy man from Uz and only worshiped the Lord God.
 When Job was speaking among his 3 friends while suffering through calamities that the Lord God allowed to occur, Job stated that he was shaped by the hands of the Lord God and molded by the Lord God.
-Job spoke of the Lord God making him in the womb by a process of pouring, curdling, clothing, and knitting.
-The divinely inspired Scriptures of the Holy Bible reveal that the Lord God gave several of his prophets, including Isaiah, details regarding the creation of the heavens and the earth, and the Lord God gave the prophets accounts of how and why the Lord God brought forth life.
-Over 650 years after Isaiah proclaimed his last messages to the Israelites, the treasured and chosen people of the Lord God, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
-Judah was the 4th son born to Jacob and his 1st wife Leah.-Genesis, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Job, Psalms, Isaiah, Matthew, Mark, Luke, John, Acts, Romans 15:1-4, 2 Timothy 3:12-17, Hebrews 1:1-14, 2 Peter 1:1-21
+Job spoke about the Lord God making him in the womb by a process of pouring, curdling, clothing, and knitting.
+The divinely inspired Scriptures of the Holy Bible reveal that the Lord God gave several of his prophets, including Isaiah, details about the creation of the heavens and the earth, and the Lord God gave his prophets accounts of how and why the Lord God brought forth life.
+Over 650 years after Isaiah proclaimed the words of the Lord God to the Israelites, the treasured and chosen people of the Lord God, Jesus the Christ, the Son of God, was born.
+Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born son Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Job, Psalms, Isaiah, Matthew, Mark, Luke, John, Acts, Romans 15:1-4, 2 Timothy 3:12-17, Hebrews 1:1-14, 2 Peter 1:1-21

 Click the link below to read more posts in this category: